cristiantobol/developer-toolcamp/session_13_docker.md

 Let's break down what this command does:
 `--name Rest-Api` sets the name of the docker container to Rest-Api
-`-p 27017:27017` maps the external port of the Docker container to the internal port  of the copntainer.
+`-p 27017:27017` maps the external port of the Docker container to the internal port  of the container.
 This is the standard port for Mongo connectivity
 `-v /data/db` sets the host machines volume used for storing the Mongo data
 `-d` runs the container as a daemon
 `mongo` the name of the image to use.
 If no version is requested, the latest is used